Pet Insurance

 Who Owns Healthy Paws?

-Healthy Paws began as Healthy Paws Pet Insurance & Foundation back in 2009 and is co-founded by Steve Siadek and Rob Jackson (check out our exclusive interview with Rob).
+Healthy Paws began as Healthy Paws Pet Insurance & Foundation back in 2009 and was co-founded by Steve Siadek and Rob Jackson (check out our exclusive interview with Rob).
 They met through a local, no-kill animal shelter.
 Steve had left a corporate career to pursue his pet passion and become the shelter’s executive director.
 Rob, an insurance executive, adopted his dogs from the shelter and kept coming back to foster more.
+In 2024, Chubb, an underwriting company, acquired Healthy Paws.

 Healthy Paws vs Other Companies